bwreilly/garbage-images/garbage-today.md

 - Their "builder"

 The fact they need a simulator is a good indication that they've failed to capture user intention in the various places used to configure access rights.

-## TODO:

-- A better build system - update the whole project as needed
-- A CI that hooks into the repo and automatically tests and deploys
-- Dev/QA/Prod
-- Somehow use python 3.5+